teambit/docs/docs/workspace/01-overview.md

 ### Multiple types of module

 Instead of using the same build configuration for all components in a project, via the workspace you can configure the development and build environment for components as groups or even individual components.
 For example you can group all react components and apply a specific React environment on them.
-And then in a sister directory have youe Angular components with their own Angular environment.
-All sitting on the same Workspace.
+And then in a sister directory have your Angular components with their own Angular environment, or node components... you get the picture.
+All sitting on the same Workspace and even in the same repo.

 Learn more about it [here](/docs/environment/overview#how-environments-work).